 Comparable Area I: All structures in this Areas have sanitary sewer service.
-A publicly-owned, minimum 8" main in a manner comparable to the Annexation Area serves all residences.
+A publicly-owned, minimum 8" main in a manner comparable to the Annexation Area.

 Comparable Area II: All structures in this Areas have sanitary sewer service.
-A publicly-owned, minimum 8" main in a manner comparable to the Annexation Area serves all residences.
+A publicly-owned, minimum 8" main in a manner comparable to the Annexation Area.